For many of us, the pandemic has impacted on our mental health and wellbeing.

-The good news is that there are lots of things that we can all do to look after our emotional health, even at this time.
+The good news is that there are lots of things that we can do to look after our mental health and wellbeing, even at this time.

 Most of the ideas don't cost anything and we can start many of them right now.

-We've collected together a list of websites, support lines, videos, and apps with some great tips to help you to look after your emotional health.
+We've collected together a list of websites, support lines, videos, and apps with some tips to help you to look after your emotional health.

-If you are anxious about the financial impact of the current situation, you can find out about financial support available to the residents of Derbyshire.
+If the current situation is impacting on you financially, you can find out about financial support and welfare benefits available to the residents of Derbyshire.
+For independent advice you can also contact your local Citizens Advice office.